Create your own path at the dynamic intersection of communication, journalism and public relations.

 How to apply for admission

 Prepare for USC

 USC Admission provides detailed recommendations on the best preparation for university admission.
-The Preparing for USC brochure will help you plan your classes by grade level and stay current on admission information.
+The Preparing for USC webpage will help you plan your classes by grade level and stay current on admission information.

-Learn about the various visit opportunities to experience and engage with the campus community by visiting USC.
+Learn about the various visit opportunities on the Meet Us webpage to experience and engage with the campus community by visiting USC.